-- The place of installation must be designed in such a way, in terms of construction, that vibrations caused by the process cannot cause any damage to buildings or neighbouring systems. - The structural loading of the building shell must be taken into consideration for all fixings. - Every boiler installation room should have an exposed and, as for as possible, continuous outer wall or ceiling surface area which is at least 1/10 of the floor space (or according to local requirements) that yields considerably more easily than the remaining enclosing walls in the event of overpressure in the boiler installation room.
-The national and local regulations and applicable standards must be observed when defining the pressure-relief area. - The opening for brining equipment into the boiler installation must be made in accordance with the dimensions of the individual components.
+- The place of installation must be designed in such a way, in terms of construction, that vibrations caused by the process cannot cause any damage to buildings or neighbouring systems. - The structural loading of the building shell must be taken into consideration for all fixings. - Every boiler installation room should have a continuous (or nearly continuous) exposed external wall or ceiling area of at least 1/10 of the floor space (or in accordance with the local regulations), which will yield much more easily than the other surrounding walls, if overpressure occurs in the boiler installation room.
+The relevant national or local regulations and applicable standards must be taken into account and observed, when defining the pressure relief surface. - The opening for brining equipment into the boiler installation must be made in accordance with the dimensions of the individual components.
 Suitable lifting equipment must be provided in the boiler installation room for moving heaving equipment. - The internal height and width of all walk-on surfaces must be sufficient.
 The internal clearance above the maintenance platform should be at least 2 m.
 Access to the system must be ensured in accordance with local regulations.
-If the internal height of the installation room is lower than required for structural reasons, the minimum height must be established in conjunction with the responsible local authorities. - Suitable, clearly marked emergency rescue routes must be provided. - The boiler installation room, especially in the area of the valves and safety equipment, and the emergency rescue routes must be well lit. - The parts of the system that are to be operated must be easily accessed and there must be sufficient space to pen doors (including inspection openings).
+If the internal height of the installation room is lower than required for structural reasons, the minimum height must be established in conjunction with the responsible local authorities. - Suitable, clearly marked emergency rescue routes must be provided. - The boiler installation room, especially in the area of the valves and safety equipment, and the emergency rescue routes must be well lit. - The parts of the system that are to be operated must be easily accessed and there must be sufficient space to open doors (including inspection openings).